MirrorFly/MirrorFly-React-Sample/README.md

-# Mirrorfly-React-Sample-App
+# MirrorFly React Chat API Sample App

-Welcome to the Mirrorfly sample app, a chat application built using React and Node.js.
+Welcome to the MirrorFly sample app, a chat application built using React and Node.js.

 - **One to One Chat:** Allows users to exchange messages and media privately between two individuals.
 - **Group Chat:** Enables multiple users to participate in a single chat room, exchanging messages and media.